fortunab/projectparts/README.md

-The ML models on the customized FL platforms using GC computational setting.
+The ML models on the customized FL platforms using GC computational setting on two histopathological use cases.